1,000+ Opportunities

 No links have been added to this opportunity.

-Based on current listing details, eligibility includes: Domestic dual-use hardware startups developing technologies with both commercial and defense applications, in early stages of development or pre-production (TRL 3 or higher).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Domestic dual-use hardware startups developing technologies with both commercial and defense applications, in early stages of development or pre-production (TRL 3 or higher).
+Confirm the full requirements in the official notice before applying.

 Operation Stonegarden (OPSG) is a federal grant program administered by FEMA through the Office of the Governor's Public Safety Office that funds enhanced border security cooperation among Customs and Border Protection (CBP), U.S. Border Patrol, and state, local, tribal, and territorial law enforcement agencies.
 The program supports joint operations to secure land and water border routes, improve intelligence sharing, and expand 287(g) screening operations within correctional facilities.
 In 2025, the national priority is Supporting Border Crisis Response and Enforcement, covering training, operational coordination, and risk management.
 Eligible expenses include operational overtime costs, staffing support for screening activities, and training programs in immigration law, civil rights protections, and 287(g) procedures.